Layerwise geometry shows the model internally separates Yes/No, but a last-layer readout corrupts the decision—especially for decimals.

 Methodology

 PCA was fit on each dataset’s activations.
 Activations from other datasets were then projected into this learned PCA space.
 This helps us to ask: does a separating axis from one dataset also reveal structure in another?
-Answer is YES
+Answer is YES.

 Calculated cosine similarity between Yes-No mean difference Appendix B axes in source vs target representations.